Ronnie Spector, ’60s icon who sang ‘Be My Baby,’ dies at 78

 After the Ronettes broke up, Spector continued to tour and make music, including “Take Me Home Tonight” with Eddie Money, recording Joel’s “Say Goodbye to Hollywood” with Bruce Springsteen’s E Street Band, and recording the 1999 EP “She Talks to Rainbows,” which included her first ever recording of “Don’t Worry Baby,” written for her by Brian Wilson.

-In 2006, she released “Last of the Rock Stars,” her first album in 20 years and it featured appearances by the Raconteurs, Keith Richards, Patti Smith and the Raveonettes.
-In 2010 she released a doo-wop Christmas EP called “Ronnie Spector’s Best Christmas Ever” and in 2016 released “English Heart,” her covers of songs from Britain in the ’60s.
+In 2006, she released “Last of the Rock Stars,” her first album in 20 years, featuring appearances by the Raconteurs, Keith Richards, Patti Smith and the Raveonettes.
+In 2010 she released a doo-wop Christmas EP called “Ronnie Spector’s Best Christmas Ever” and in 2016 released “English Heart,” containing covers of songs from Britain in the ’60s.

 She is survived her husband, Jonathan Greenfield, and two sons, Jason and Austin.